dmalt/meg_speech_decoding/README.md

 pip install dvc dvc[gdrive]
 ```

-From `speech_meg` folder run
+From `ossadtchi-ml-test-bench-/speech_meg` folder run
 ```
 dvc pull -r test
 ```

 N.B.
 > The data download should start after gmail account authentification.
+You'll
-You'll see some warnings
+> see some warnings about "some cache files not existing locally nor on
-> about data being absent both locally and on remote.
-This is normal behaviour: test remote stores
+> remote".
+This is normal behaviour: test remote stores only the test subject
-> only the test subject and doesn't contain all the files which dvc expects to find.
+> and doesn't contain all the files which dvc expects to find.

 More info on the loaded data structure [here](https://github.com/dmalt/speech_meg)